thruston/metapost-examples/README.md

 Update: May 2023 -- currently I am working on a Python routine that will create a "parallel text" version of these documents, showing the MP source on the left and the picture on the right in a single PDF.
 This is a Work In Progress.
+The first draft is available to review as

+- `pww-1-parallel.pdf`

 ## Excursions